 We are deeply sorry for your loss - the staff at Everly-Wheatley Funeral Home & Crematory

-To plant a beautiful memorial tree in memory of James A. Combs, Jr., please visit our Tree Store.
+To plant a beautiful memorial tree in memory of Chester Pike Avery, Jr., please visit our Tree Store.